Animal model of autism: Rat models

+Mice models

-It has been observed that mice lacking the gene for oxytocin exhibit deficits in social interaction, and that it may be possible to develop treatments for autism based on abnormalities in this and other neuropeptides.
-A mutation in the CNTNAP2 gene, which has been linked to ASD in humans, results in decreased oxytocin levels in mice.
-Supplementing affected mice with oxytocin has been found to improve these social deficits, indicating potential therapeutic insights for improving social behaviors in this model.
+Models using mice measure various behaviors, including approach to olfactory pheromones emitted by other mice; approach to familiar and new conspecifics; reciprocal social interactions; ultrasonic vocalizations; communal nesting; sexual and parenting behaviors; territorial scent marking; aggressive behaviors; and motor behaviors such as gait.
+Social interaction is measured by how the mouse interacts with a stranger mouse introduced in the opposite side of a test box, and it has been observed that mice lacking the gene for oxytocin exhibit deficits in social interaction, suggesting that it may be possible to develop treatments for autism based on abnormalities in this and other neuropeptides.
+It seems that a mutation in the CNTNAP2 gene – which has been linked to ASD in humans – results in decreased oxytocin levels in mice, and that supplementing affected mice with extra oxytocin has been found to improve these social deficits.
 However, recent studies have emphasized that the majority of risk factors identified for autism do not directly connect to the oxytocin signaling pathway.
 This highlights that while oxytocin's role is significant, ASD is complex with a wide array of genetic influences, many of which may affect different biological pathways not directly related to oxytocin.

+Researchers from the University of Florida have used deer mice to study restricted and repetitive behavior such as compulsive grooming, and how these behaviors may be caused by specific gene mutations.
+Research at the University of Texas Southwestern Medical Center used mice to examine the potential role of neuroligin gene mutations in causing autism.
+Trying to identify the mechanism by which the disorder develops in humans has led to researchers developing an autism severity score to measure the degree of severity of a mouse's autism, as well as the use of scent marking behavior and vocalization distress as models for communication.